Spring Bird Watching by Svetlana Shtarkman

-Not warm Florida or busy New York, not maritime Maine or spacious Texas but Indiana with its’ endless fields.
-Indiana reminded to a new nostalgic emigrant about the remote motherland – Lithuania.
-We began enthusiastically enumerate the similarities of nature: the same flat landscape, the same mixed forests, the same mushrooms (they simply don’t eat them) … and suddenly somebody shouted: “Stork!
+Not warm Florida or bustling New York, not maritime Maine or expansive Texas, but Indiana — with its endless fields.
+Indiana reminded the nostalgic emigrant of his motherland, Lithuania.
+We began to catalog the similarities of nature between the two places: the same flat landscape, the same mixed forests the same mushrooms (they simply don’t eat them) … when suddenly somebody shouted: “Stork!
 Stork!
 I saw a stork!
-Stop the bus, it was a stork!!” – Big deal I thought to myself…
+Stop the bus, it was a stork!!”

 Symbols of Nostalgia